yossigi/compress_roas/README.md

+This branch has the data-sets used in "MaxLength Considered Harmful to the RPKI" (https://eprint.iacr.org/2016/1015.pdf) and below are the instructions on how to reproduce the results provided in the paper for each scenario.

+### The data-sets located in the "Data_files" folder:
+- "bgp_announcements.txt" corresponds to "Full deployment, minimal ROAs, with maxLenth" scenario
+- "bgp_valid_announcements.txt" corresponds to "Today, minimal ROAs, no maxLength" scenario
+- "roa_list.txt" corresponds to "Today’s RPKI" scenario

 # How to use:

-This script just takes a list of prefix's and output the compressed list from the data.
+The script takes a data-set of prefix's and outputs the compressed list of the data-set.
-You can use it for evaluation and stats, it uses the exact compression algorithm.
+You can use it for evaluation and stats, it uses the exact compression algorithm as the script in master.

-You need to have these Python packages:
+In order to run the script, you need to have these Python packages installed:

  - Pytrie
  - netaddr

-To test a set of prefix's, you can use any of the two styles of input:
+To compress a data-set, you can use any of these two format-styles of input:

 ## Style 1:
 ```shell